null

 Some babies find a gentle massage can really help relax and get ready for bed.
 Make sure that your baby is warm, and it can help to have most of their body wrapped in a wrap or blanket, and just massage an arm or leg at a time.
 For further reading using baby massage to calm crying view our article here.

-Use a natural oil, such as Almond Oil or see our lovely range of massage oils here.
+Use a natural oil, such as Almond Oil or Olive Oil.

 Highly recommended information